betasoup/Robot/README.md

 This project was built with minimal soldering.

-The robot is intended for educational use in a kindergarten and chassis with microcontrollers and parts like the ones described are commonly available as commercial products.
-This specific build is based on a robot from "Kjell og Company" in Norway.
+The robot is intended for educational use in a kindergarten.

+The chassis with microcontrollers and parts like the ones described are commonly available as commercial products.

 ### Parts required for the robot:
 1. Arduino (Uno was used)